Claude Giroux: Philadelphia Flyers (2008–2022)

 The Flyers were an inconsistent team for the bulk of the 2009–10 season, which affected all of their players.
-Giroux spent a large amount of time centering a line with James van Riemsdyk, the highly-touted rookie winger that the Flyers had drafted second overall in 2007.
+Giroux spent a large amount of time centring a line with James van Riemsdyk, the highly-touted rookie winger that the Flyers had drafted second overall in 2007.
 The team's fortunes, however, soon turned dramatically, as they finished third in the Atlantic Division and qualified for the playoffs by winning the last game of the season against their rival, the New York Rangers, with Giroux scoring the game-winning shootout goal against Henrik Lundqvist.
 Girioux finished the season fifth on the team in goals and fourth in points.
 Despite coming in as the conference seventh seed, the Flyers dismantled the second-seeded New Jersey Devils in the first round, winning the series 4–1.
 The Flyers then made an historic comeback in the semifinals against the sixth-seeded Boston Bruins, becoming only the third team in NHL history, and first since 1975, to overcome a three-game deficit in the playoffs; the series win earned the team a spot in the Eastern Conference Final against the eighth-seeded Montreal Canadiens.
-The Flyers dominated the Canadiens, winning the series 4–1, and advanced to the Stanley Cup Finals.
-In the 2010 Stanley Cup Finals against the second-seeded Chicago Blackhawks, Giroux put up 4 points in the series, including the game-winning goal in overtime of Game 3, but the Flyers eventually lost the series 4–2.
+The Flyers dominated the Canadiens, winning the series 4–1, and advanced to the Stanley Cup Final.
+In the 2010 Stanley Cup Finals against the second-seeded Chicago Blackhawks, Giroux put up 4 points in the series, including the game-winning goal in overtime of game three, but the Flyers eventually lost the series 4–2.
 Giroux ended the post-season with 21 points, cementing his reputation as an emerging young talent.

 A month into the season, the Flyers signed Giroux to a three-year, $11.25 million contract extension.
 The contract, which was signed on November 8, 2010, accounted for a $3.75 million cap hit annually.
 On January 11, 2011, Giroux was named to the 2011 NHL All-Star Game roster.
 Giroux played his 200th career game on March 26, 2011, against the New York Islanders.
 He finished his break-out season with 25 goals and 51 assists for 76 points in all 82 games as the Flyers finished second in the East and third in the NHL overall.
 Giroux would follow up by scoring a goal and 11 assists for 12 points in all 11 2011 playoff games, in which the Flyers erased a 3–2 series deficit and defeated the seventh-seeded Buffalo Sabres in seven games but were ultimately defeated in a four-game sweep in the second round by the third seeded and eventual Stanley Cup champion Boston Bruins.